francocurotto/DDMre/README.md

 # Differences with the original (GBA) game and this
 - In the original, block tiles not only block their positions but also their neighbour positions (up, down, left right).
 In this implementation, a block tile will only block its actual position.
+- In the original, movement cost is computed by dividing monster speed as float then multiplying dungeon move cost as float and then rounding to the highest int.
+For simplicity, in this implementation the cost is converted to int both after dividing the speed and multiplying the move cost.
+This difference is only relevant when combining a moster with higher speed and the gluminizer ability.
+For example for a monster with speed 3 and the gluminizer ability (move cost 2) the total movement cost is:
+    - original costs per tile: 1,2,2,3,4,4,5,6,6...
+    - new costs per tile: 2,2,2,4,4,4,6,6,6...

 # Why?
 I first got captivated by Dungeon Dice Monsters when I saw it in the anime.
 I thought that the mechanics and complexity of the game made it even more interesting than the original card game.
 When I learned about the GBA game, I knew I had to try it.
 Unfortunately, the game is really held back by the terrible AI programming of the opponents: stupid dimension positions, nonsensical monster movements, failed attempts to defend the monster lord, etc. I would argue the AI is so bad that is even harder to lose intentionally to your opponent than to beat them[^1].